 What structures make up the pelvis?

-The pelvis is the center of our body.
+The pelvic structure is the center of our body.
 Our center of gravity is found there.
 The movement (or lack of movement) at the pelvis directly influences the movement available to the legs below and the spine above.
 Its primary function is to support the spine above and facilitate movement of the legs below.

-The overall shape of the pelvis varies in the population as a whole.
+The overall shape of the pelvic structure varies in the population as a whole.
 It also varies between men and women because women’s pelvises are shaped to accommodate childbirth.
 There are two sides, or halves, to the pelvis.
 These two sides connect at the sacrum on the posterior side and at the pubic symphysis on the anterior side.

 Each half is composed of three bones: